 The chart shows that 44% of the businesses that received training from the Skills Bank were located in the Sheffield LA.
 In comparison, 28% of all SCR enterprises are located in Sheffield: Sheffield businesses were therefore over-represented.
 The local authorities of Bassetlaw, Bolsover, Derbyshire Dales and North East Derbyshire were under-represented.
 However, the issue coverage is more complex as discussed later in the learners by local authority section.

-Figure 4: Employers listed as "Training Delivered" compared to 2017 ONS enterprise-level population by SCR local authority
+Figure 4: Employers listed as Training Delivered compared to 2017 ONS enterprise-level population by SCR local authority

 Sources: PwC Management Data; ONS Business Data